 The space between the false bell and the mantle is filled with cement and after the cement has hardened, the mantle is lifted off the cement mold.
 The false bell under the mold is chipped away and the mold is then set over a coke fire to melt the remaining wax and to evaporate any water that has accumulated.

 Ingots of bronze are melted by burning dry wood; they are heated to a temperature of approximately 1100°C (1150°F).
 The bronze is poured and fills the space between the false bell and the mantle.
 After being allowed to cool, the rough bell is extracted and polished with brushes and burins.

 The bell maker, Luigi Virgadamo, is a music teacher.
 He always does the first test to check the bell’s tone.
 This is the most delicate step, as the artisan needs to tune the bell and change the sound according to the desired music notes.

-Toni uses the Maiolca technique, which refers to a tin-glazing technique that produces a dazzling white background, onto which other metallic oxide-based colours are applied.
-The white under-glaze absorbs the colours and retains their brightness after firing.
+Toni uses the Maiolca technique, which refers to a tin-glazing technique that produces a dazzling white background, onto which other metallic oxide-based colors are applied.
+The white under-glaze absorbs the colors and retains their brightness after firing.

 Sicilian clay contains a combination of silicates unique to Sicily.
 The first step of ceramic making is finding this clay, mined from the Sicilian mountains and valleys.
 The clay is then molded by hand, and then left to dry under the sun.
 The object is then laboriously painted in ornate motifs with tin oxide glazes before being fired (baked) in a kiln.